Faizan0Ali/Project-4_Url-Shortener/README.md

 ## Phase II
 - Use caching while creating the shortened url to minimize db calls.
 - Implement what makes sense to you and we will build understanding over the demo discussion.
-- Figure out if you can also use caching while redirecting to the original url from the shortedned url
+- Figure out if you can also use caching while redirecting to the original url from the shortedned url.

 ## Response